YaegerKnight/ml-blog/_posts/2022-02-10-synthetic-image-data.md

 My overall goal here was to boost my model's performance.
 I didn't know how how well these synthetic images would contribute, or even if they'd contribute to any boost at all.
 I was also quite conscious of the fact that you could probably spend a year generating pixel-perfect synthetic redacted documents.
 I didn't want to waste too much time doing that, so at various points I had to make decisions as to whether a particular stage was good enough.

-## Phase 1: Get a baseline / Naive Trial
+## Phase 1: Get a Baseline / Naive Trial

 When I started this, I didn't know how hard or easy it was going to be, so I set myself a low bar.
 I knew it was theoretically possible to create images with Python, but I'd never done it before so didn't have a sense of the range of possibilities.